HourX1/NBTTooltips/README.md

     "item": "minecraft:wooden_sword",
     "data": {
       "Damage": 2
+       "nbt = 34678"
     }
   }
 }
 ```

 ## Extra
-Due to some additions made with this mod the recipe book displays also the output amount of all recipes - yay!
+Due to some additions made with this mod the nbt might some times not work - yay!

 ## License
 This mod is available under the Apache 2.0 License.